molliemarie/MSIA-D3Course-2019/Class4.md

 ## Genearal Update Pattern Tutorial

-Now, you'll get some practice playing around with the `enter`, `exit`, and `update` selections in [this General Update Pattern tutorial](/Projects&Exercises/generalUpdatePattern/genUpdatePattern_StarTrekLab.md)
+Now, you'll get some practice playing around with the `enter`, `exit`, and `update` selections in [this General Update Pattern tutorial](/Projects&Exercises/generalUpdatePattern/genUpdatePattern_StarTrekLab.md).

+## Add General Update  Pattern to Line / Scatter Plot

+Now, take what you've learned about the general update function and apply it to the scatter / line plot we made previously so that it doesn't break when adding data for an incomplete year.
+Instructions [here](/Projects&Exercises/generalUpdatePattern/).

 ## End of day discussion: